mbercx/softdev-101/docs/index.md

 - 👥 **Who**: Anyone using Python for research/data work
 - 🔗 **Registration link**: [https://forms.gle/7b2vd3KyuK633bPK8](https://forms.gle/7b2vd3KyuK633bPK8)

-Topics that will be covered:
+Topics that will be covered (should be executed in order!):

 - [Version control with `git`](version_control.md)
 - [Python environments](environments.md)